theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ***EXERCISE 2: Write a query that returns the day, month, year, species ID, and weight (in kg) for individuals caught on Plot 1 that weigh more than 75 g***

-##Saving & Exporting queries
+##Exporting & saving query results

-* Exporting:  **Actions** button and choosing **Save Result to File**.
-This will export your query results into a saved file on your computer.
+* Export Results:  To export your results into a saved file on your computer, click on the button next to **Actions** and choose **Save Result to File**.
 This file is not queriable.
-* Save: **View** drop down and **Create View**.
-This will save your query results as a special kind of table called a view that you can access via SQLite and can query.
+* Save Results: To save your results as a special kind of table called a view, click on **View** in the main menu and choose **Create View**.
+You can view and query this special table in SQLite.

 ##Building more complex queries

-Now, lets combine the above queries to get data for the 3 Dipodomys species from the year 2000 on.
+Now, let's combine the above queries to get data for the three Dipodomys species starting from the year 2000.
 This time, let’s use IN as one way to make the query easier to understand.
-It is equivalent to saying `WHERE (species_id = "DM") OR (species_id
-= "DO") OR (species_id = "DS")`, but reads more neatly:
+IN is equivalent to saying `WHERE (species_id = "DM") OR (species_id = "DO") OR (species_id = "DS")`, but reads more neatly:

     SELECT *
     FROM surveys
     WHERE (year >= 2000) AND (species_id IN ("DM", "DO", "DS"));

 We started with something simple, then added more clauses one by one, testing their effects as we went along.
 For complex queries, this is a good strategy to make sure you are getting what you want.
-Sometimes it might help to take a subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.
+It also might be helpful to create a subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.

 ##Sorting